Patients who were diagnosed with meningitis after receiving a steroid injection used to treat back pain.

 A 2012 outbreak of meningitis has been linked to a steroid that was custom-made at a Massachusetts specialty pharmacy and believed to have been contaminated by a common fungus which spreads through the air.
 These types of medications, which are mixed from basic ingredients, can become contaminated if the conditions where they are made are not sterile.

 If you or a loved one has been diagnosed with meningitis after receiving a steroid injection, you may be able to file a legal claim for compensation.
-Learn more about your legal options by completing our free, no obligation case review form today.

 How Could The Steroids Become Contaminated?